 Team Captain's Meeting

 This meeting is required for all team captains or a representative of your choosing.
 You may attend either one of the two meetings: Tues.
 Aug.
-5 or Thurs.
+4 or Thurs.
 Aug.
-7, 2014.
+6, 2015.
 Both meetings will take place at 5:30 p.m. at the Habitat for Humanity office located at 3644 Rainbow Drive in Rainbow City, just north and next door to the Rainbow City Municipal Building.
 Important safety.
-Important safety information will be discussed, your teams' race schedule will be distributed (if available at that time), along with your unloading passes for two cars to be granted short-term close access to the festival site to drop off items such as your tent – chairs, tables, decorations, etc. Click here to download a team roster that must be filled out before the Team Captain's Meeting.
+Important safety information will be discussed, your teams' race schedule will be distributed (if available at that time), along with your unloading passes for two cars to be granted short-term close access to the festival site to drop off items such as your tent – chairs, tables, decorations, etc.

 What to wear for practice and race day